CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

 Cow with Stainless Steel Material and Procedural Texture in Cornell Box, rendered in $2000 \times 2000$ resolution with $1000$ samples per pixel and $16$ light bounces.

-## Features
+## Visual Features

 ### Material System

 ![](img/materials.svg)

-Material system is adopted on the above rendering pipeline from [glTF Specification](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#appendix-b-brdf-implementation).
+Material system is adopted on the above rendering implementation from [glTF Specification](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#appendix-b-brdf-implementation).

 - **Albedo**: The color of the material.
 - **Metallic**: The ratio of diffuse and specular reflection.
 A value of $0$ means the material is dielectric, and a value of $1$ means the material is metal.